Requirements for Debt Collection in the United States

 Court costs represent the money that a law firm needs in order to institute and conduct a lawsuit within the court system.

 Each step in the legal process has a cost associated with it (e.g., filing the summons and complaint, serving the customer, filing motions during the course of the lawsuit, etc.).
 These costs can vary from one jurisdiction to another, are set by legal statute, and are not negotiable.

 The attorney firm assigned to the case estimates the total court costs necessary to obtain a judgment and requests this money up-front from the creditor.

-It should be noted that attorneys and commercial collection agencies certified by the Commercial Law League of America (CLLA)/International Association of Commercial Collectors (IACC) are not allowed to carry the burden of court costs.
+It should be noted that attorneys and commercial collection agencies certified by the Commercial Law League of America (CLLA)/International Association of Commercial Collectors (IACC) or the Commercial Collection Agencies of America (CCA of A) are not allowed to carry the burden of court costs.
 In other words, they cannot advance the court costs out of their own pockets, in hopes of reimbursement upon a successful conclusion to the case.
 Such action — called champerty — is deemed by the CLLA as a violation of law and ethics.

 Simply stated, champerty is the practice of a third party participating in a lawsuit in order to share in the proceeds.
 Among laypersons, this is known as “buying into someone else’s lawsuit.”

 In common law, champerty was illegal on the theory that it encouraged lawsuits.
 While elements of it remain violations of law or attorney ethics, prohibitions have been greatly relaxed in modern times.
 As a result, only the covering of all costs of an action by the attorney is now formally prohibited.

 Despite the fact that the creditor will have to pay court costs out of pocket, the money is not necessarily lost.